 Former aide sues ex-Gov. Cuomo and top officials for sexual harassment, discrimination and retaliation

-A former aide to ex-New York Gov. Andrew Cuomo filed suit against him and former top administration officials on Wednesday, alleging he tried to groom her for sex and aggressively retaliated when she spoke up about it.
+NEW YORK — A former aide to ex-New York Gov. Andrew Cuomo filed suit against him and former top administration officials Wednesday, alleging he tried to groom her for sex and aggressively retaliated when she spoke up about it.

 The suit filed by Charlotte Bennett, one of nearly a dozen women whose allegations prompted Cuomo’s resignation last year, in Manhattan Federal Court accuses Cuomo of sexual harassment, gender discrimination and retaliation.